-Backlinking and internal linking structures are still a very important part of the way Google measures your website's search result ranking with its Algorithm.
+Backlinking and internal linking structures are still a very important part of the way Google measures your website’s search result ranking with its Algorithm.
 People in the search engine optimisation business refer to the structure and direction of internal and external linking analogously in terms of liquid or the way a series of streams flow into a river, then an ocean.
 The way water travels from the hills to the ocean is similar to the way one or many links flow into others and grow stronger as they get closer to their target page.
-Consequently, SEO pros being hip cats they use the slang term link juice (maybe it had the added hype of steroids or OJ Simpson too, who knows?).
+Consequently, those who do search engine optimising, being hip cats, use the slang term link juice (maybe it had the added hype of steroids or OJ Simpson too, who knows?).

 Furthermore, Link juice, link authority, backlink authority all refer to the same similar thing.
 In practice Googles measures how links connect from one page or piece of content to another.
 Google then uses some secret key metrics to determine how this will fit into your page or sites overall profile and ultimately affect the way your site ranks when someone searches using keywords.

 The basic principle is, when page one links to page two some of the rank position or authority is transferred to page two.
 Furthermore, if all things are equal if page one ranks much higher than page two significant juice or ranking increases will be seen.
 However, this doesn’t mean all far-reaching external/internal links need to be higher than their downstream connections to be effective.
 What seems to be more important is they are relevant to the topic they are linking to.
 I won’t go into it too much further here as it gets real complicated quickly.
 I’ll save that for another blog 😉

 Note: A very negative spammy link or links going in the wrong direction will take away from your target pages link juice.
 This is a very common mistake for beginners.

 How to improve link juice?